-On the eve of the first day of my new job, I’ve already laid out my first day of work outfit, packed my first day of work lunch, set aside my favorite mug for the first day of work coffee, and cleaned out my car for the first day of work commute.
+On the eve of my first day of work at my new job, I’ve already laid out my first day of work outfit, packed my first day of work lunch, set aside my favorite mug for the first day of work coffee, and cleaned out my car for the first day of work commute.
 I am so ready for this.

 No, I’m not.

 Being a stay-at-home mom has been my job for three and a half years.
 During this time, I found myself.
 I discovered some hidden talents, like that I tell some amazing bedtime stories and have a flair for organizing.
 I learned how to cook and I started writing again.
 I found that I can go for the long haul on half a tank.
 I started a blog.
 I learned to be comfortable in my own skin without wearing make-up and learned that I could actually go three days without a shower.
 I am good at making due with what I have.

 But, now it’s time.
 I’m heading back to the big exciting and scary world of outside the home employment.
 I’ve done this before… I can do it again.
 Except this time, I have a better appreciation of both the pros and the cons of being a working mom…

 • While at work, I will be called by my real name.
 I am not required to answer to mommy, mom, mama, or ma.